5 Things to Know BEFORE Moving to Louisburg, NC

 To determine the top schools, Louisburg's testing rank is based on the school's combined math and reading proficiency test score taking.
 The public schools in Louisburg have an average math proficiency score of 32% and a reading proficiency score of 39%.
 The state average for math is 42%, and the state average for reading is 46%.

-The top-ranked school in Louisburg are:
+The top-ranked schools in Louisburg are:

-The mission of Franklin County Early College High School is to provide small learning communities to prepare students for academic rigor and relevant coursework to build school and community relationships embracing 21st-century skills.
 The goal is to ensure each student completes a high school diploma and a two-year degree or transferable college credits in five years or less.
 To improve high school graduation, college attendance, and completion rates.
 To integrate students into college culture at the high school level.

-For those moving to Louisburg in search of higher-education opportunities, one college and one community college are located in the area.
-Louisburg college brings a lot of young adults and professionals to the area.
-The college has been open since 1787 and is the oldest two-year college in the nation.
 The philosophy at Louisburg College is "students first," and they strongly believe in having a supportive, opportunity-driven educational institution committed to nurturing young men and women inside and outside the classroom.
 Vance-Granville Community College Franklin Campus offers more than 40 programs to earn an associate degree.

 front of louisburg college at night